Cuda-Chen/cuda-chen.github.io/_posts/2020-01-21-vscode-with-opencv-cpp-on-windows10-explained.md

 tags: [programming, image processing, vscode, opencv, windows 10]
 ---

+## TL;DR
+You can get the full example from here: https://github.com/Cuda-Chen/opencv-config-with-vscode

 ## Introduction
 OpenCV is a powerful tool in the area of image processing because of its speed and intuitive API.
 However, configuring